Billions of Tires – Coming and Going

 Annual worldwide tire sales are estimated to be hundreds of billions in dollars, ranking it among the largest-selling industrial products.
 Most outlets that sell tires at retail also serve as the first point of tire recycling.
 You can easily imagine that with nearly 3 billion tires being replaced annually, there must be a way to dispose of and reuse the cast-offs.

-Old car tires
+Landfill of old car tires

 For decades, old tires were tossed into landfills where they would ever-so-slowly begin to decompose and release toxic pollutants that leach into the soil and eventually find their way into the waterways.